angelrodes/Matlab_for_Geoscientists/README.md

 # Matlab for Geoscientists
-Slides and book of the course "Matlab for Geoscientists".
+Slides and book for the course "Matlab for Geoscientists" (2019-2021).
 Supporting data and scripts generated during the course are in the folder "files_and_scripts".

 Ángel Rodés, 2021\
 [angelrodes.com](www.angelrodes.com)